nacho-chicken/RetroLauncherXX/README.md

 configuration afterwards.

-* _Some cores may or may not work properly when booted from RetroArch instead of the muOS content selector._ Particularly, the Flycast and Morpheuscast cores.
+* _Some cores may or may not work properly when booted from RetroArch instead of the muOS content selector._ Particularly, the Flycast, Morpheuscast, and freej2me cores.

 * _Wi-Fi options are not available in RetroArch and must be set from muOS' settings._ RetroLauncher is a simple modification to muOS and does not modify